King Kong (1976 film): Critical response

 Vincent Canby, reviewing for The New York Times, claimed the movie was "inoffensive, uncomplicated fun, as well as a dazzling display of what special-effects people can do when commissioned to construct a 40-foot-tall ape who can walk, make fondling gestures, and smiles a lot."
-However, he was critical of the use of the World Trade Center instead of the Empire State Building during the climax, but he praised the performances by Bridges and Grodin and the special effects creation of Kong.
+However, he was critical of the use of the World Trade Center instead of the Empire State Building during the climax, but he praised the performances by Jeff Bridges and Grodin and the special effects creation of Kong.
 Charles Champlin of the Los Angeles Times called it "a spectacular film" that "for all its monumental scale retains the essential, sincere and simple charm of the beauty and the beast story."
-Gene Siskel of the Chicago Tribune had a mixed reaction, giving the film two-and-a-half stars out of four as he wrote, "The original 'Kong' took itself seriously; and so, even now, 43 years later, do we.
+Gene Siskel of the Chicago Tribune had a mixed reaction, giving the film two-and-a-half stars out of four as he wrote, "The original Kong took itself seriously; and so, even now, 43 years later, do we.
 But the kidding around in the new film, though frequently amusing, knocks down the myth its special effects staff has so earnestly tried to build."
 Jonathan Rosenbaum of The Monthly Film Bulletin wrote that the remake "moves along reasonably well as a half-jokey, half-serious contemporary 'reading' of its predecessor; as an accomplishment in horror and fantasy adventure, it does not measure up to even the small toe of the original."

 The movie's success helped launch the career of Jessica Lange, although she reportedly received some negative publicity regarding her debut performance that, according to film reviewer Marshall Fine, "almost destroyed her career".
-Although Lange won the Golden Globe Award for Best Acting Debut in a Motion Picture – Female for Kong, she did not appear in another film for three years and spent that time training intensively in acting.
+Although Lange won the Golden Globe Award for Best Acting Debut in a Motion Picture – Female for Kong at the 34th Golden Globe Awards, she did not appear in another film for three years and spent that time training intensively in acting.

 Critical responses to King Kong continue to be mixed.
-On the review aggregator website Rotten Tomatoes, the film has an approval rating of 52% based on 46 reviews with an average rating of 4.9/10.
+On the review aggregator website Rotten Tomatoes, the film has an approval rating of 55% based on 51 reviews with an average rating of 5.1/10.
 The critical consensus reads that "King Kong represents a significant visual upgrade over the original, but falls short of its classic predecessor in virtually every other respect."
-Metacritic, another aggregator, sampled 11 critcs and calculated a weighted average score of 61 out of 100, indicating "generally favorable reviews".
+Metacritic, another aggregator, sampled 11 critics and calculated a weighted average score of 61 out of 100, indicating "generally favorable" reviews.

 Accolades

-The film received three Academy Award nominations and won one.
+The film received two Academy Award nominations and won one Special Achievement Award for its visual effects at the 49th Academy Awards.